Felix Feodosidi

-Felix Feodosidi (Greek: Φήλιξ Θεoδοσίδης) (born July 31, 1933) is a Greek winemaker.
+Felix Feodosidi (Greek: Φήλιξ Θεoδοσίδης; born July 31, 1933) is a Russian-Greek winemaker.

 Biography

 Feodosidi was born in Kislovodsk on July 31, 1933, into a Pontic Greek family.
 His ancestors immigrated to Greece after escaping the Greek massacre in 1915–1916.
-His mother was Sophia Fedorovna Fulidi (1895-1964), and his father was Pericle Feliksovich Feodosidi (1891–1968), a native of Kars.
+His mother was Sophia Fedorovna Fulidi (1895–1964), and his father was Pericle Feliksovich Feodosidi (1891–1968), a native of Kars.

 Feodosidi completed his high school education in Kislovodsk.
-After high school, he attended the Praskoveysky College of Viticulture and Winemaking, eventually earning his degree in 1954.
-After graduating from college, he worked at the farm-factory "Theodosia" in Feodosia and the Suvorovsky-Beshtau winery in the Stavropol Kray.
+After high school, he attended the Praskoveysky College of Viticulture and Winemaking, earning his degree in 1954.
+After graduating from college, he worked at the farm-factory Theodosia in Feodosia and the Suvorovsky-Beshtau winery in the Stavropol Kray.
 He worked as a winemaker and head of production.

 Feodosidi has served as the major winemaking department chief at the farm-factory Koktebel since 1965.
 Feodosidi studied at the Crimean Agricultural Institute from 1970 to 1976.
 He liaised with the institute of viticulture and winemaking Magarach.